TheMannu/TheMannu/README.md

 - Team facilitator

 ### Profile Summary:
-Dedicated and adaptable professional with a diverse background spanning sales, management, and technical roles.
-Skilled in team leadership and workload management, with a track record of ensuring timely delivery and exceeding expectations.
-Proficient in documentation and quality control processes, adept at navigating audits and maintaining standards.
-Experience in client management and relationship building with major industry players.
-Currently transitioning into a technical role, with hands-on experience in AWS cloud Services, DevOps Technologies, and Java development.
-Seeking opportunities to leverage managerial and technical expertise to contribute to the success of a reputable organization and further enhance skills.
+Dedicated and adaptable professional with a diverse background spanning sales, marketing, managerial roles, and technical expertise in AWS cloud services and DevOps technologies.
+Proven ability to lead teams, manage workloads, and ensure timely delivery.
+Skilled in client management, relationship building, and navigating audits.
+Seeking opportunities to leverage my unique blend of managerial and technical knowledge to contribute to your company's success.
+Please refer to my LinkedIn profile and GitHub repository for further insights into my professional journey and technical projects.

-I believe my mix of management and technical skills, along with my understanding of how things flow in a company, could be a real asset to your team.
+I believe my mix of management and technical skills, along with my understanding of how things flow in a company, could be a real asset to the team.

 ### Career Objective:
 To join a reputed organization and grow along with it, thereby enriching and enhancing my technical and professional skills.